SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* shared content preview in page editor should just show content, not title

+* graphsync 2 settings, 1 for published 1 for preview

 * taxonomy sync: the different settings (hierarchical taxonomy) gets stored without TaxonomyPart in the content, but with the taconomy part's Terms directly in the content root (and that content item can have a terms conrtent item too)

 * add link to edit failed item in validate page